Zulwatha/Zulwatha/README.md

 # 👋 Hi, I'm Serhat!

-### 🚀 Developer | Tech Enthusiast | Server Management Specialist
+### 🌐 Software & IoT Developer | Server Integration | AI-Enhanced Systems

 ---

+I enjoy building things that talk — between hardware and software, code and people.
+Whether it's a device, a dashboard, or a deployment, I like creating systems that just work.

+---

 🔭 **Currently working on:**
-- Building innovative web applications
-- Getting deeper into low-level programming and memory management
+- Designing systems that connect embedded control with backend infrastructure
-- Improving my skills in server management and DevOps
+- Improving end-to-end automation and system-level coordination
+- Enhancing infrastructure and deployment workflows

 🌱 **Currently learning:**
 - Advanced C++ programming
 - System-level programming and integration

-🎯 **Want to learn soon:**
-- GoLang
-- Cloud infrastructure (AWS, Azure, Google Cloud)
-- Containerization with Docker & Kubernetes

 🛠️ **Technical Skills & Experiences:**